skidoodl/My-First-Eldritch-Evil/README.md

 * 1.2.2
     * Fixed pet death display error
 * 1.2.3
-    * Ferg no longer attacks after player uses health juice
+    * Pet no longer attacks after player uses health juice
     * Equipped items are now marked in inventory
     * Crisis Items with a stock of 1x no longer prompt how many
     * Typo fixes